The first time you run the validate topology tool on your utility network and encounter a topology error you will likely ask yourself three questions:

 - How can I fix this error?

 - What can I do to prevent this from happening again?

-The purpose of this article is to provide the industry specific examples for the most common errors, so you are better equipped to answer these three questions.
+The purpose of this article is to provide water industry specific examples for the most common errors so you are better equipped to answer these three questions.
 The different resolutions aren’t always immediately obvious, and we hope this guide will help you quickly identify the solution that’s the best choice for your data and your specific situation.
 If you haven’t already seen the first article in this series Utility Network Error Management: Topology Errors, I recommend you read that article first since it provides good context for these errors and provides a convenient chart you can use to reference for the different error types.

 |Error Type||Error Description|

 |Junction-Edge Errors||8: Invalid connectivity – No junction edge rule|

 |Ambiguous Connectivity||9: Invalid connectivity – More than one junction edge rule applicable|

 |Edge-Edge Errors||10: Invalid connectivity – The edges are different subtypes and cannot connect|